Update you browser

 Term 1

-People and Places provides a framework to understand how and where future mobility fits into a changing global landscape and how people and place connect through mobility.
+• People and places: This unit provides a framework to understand how and where future mobility fits into a changing global landscape and how people and place connect through mobility.
 The unit aims to sensitise you to the scope and limits of different mobility typologies within the mobility mix and highlights the need for design to meet broader infrastructural and social requirements.

 Term 2

-You'll also participate in the Grand Challenge, School-wide unit.
-The aim of this unit is to connect and challenge all students in the School through the introduction of a ‘wicked’ design problem that requires a cross disciplinary approach to problem solving involving an external international scientific or industry partner (or both).
+• Grand Challenge: In term 2 all School of Design students will participate in the Grand Challenge, School-wide unit.
+The aim of this unit is to connect and challenge all students in the School through the introduction of a ‘wicked’ design problem that requires a cross disciplinary approach to problem solving which may involve external international partners.
 This unit and lecture series has been hugely successful in connecting and disrupting disciplines, people, philosophies and approaches to design thinking whilst providing our student body with very unique networking opportunities.

 Term 3

-The Individual Research Project asks you to identify, develop and address a defined research question which is both socially relevant and technically challenging.
+Independent Research Project: This is the final Master’s project and asks students to identify, develop and address a defined research question which is both socially relevant and technically challenging.
 The work must be documented at all stages for public dissemination.
+This will take the form of a physical and/or digital (virtual) exhibition of a selection of the students work during their 3 terms.
 You are responsible for the intellectual and technical evolution of this project and for leading the research and development of ideas and insights through different stages of the design process.
 This includes working out who the stakeholders are, how to research and the development of thinking through different media; notably from 2D to 3D and to an appropriate level of resolution.
+The scope of the IRP will be agreed with you, and the support of your tutor and will include the following:

 • make connections across disciplines